-In this introductory course we do not have sufficient time to examine the diverse and complex nature of each of the four worlds.
-You will have to take another geography course, read books, or travel on your own.
+In this introductory course we do not have sufficient time to examine the diverse and complex nature of each of the major world regions.
+After this course you can learna more bytaking other geography courses, readng books, and traveling on your own.

 | Income inequality is enormous in all regions of the Third

 -- see the graph on the left.